14 Alternative Ways to Decorate Walls Without Paint

 Whatever your reason for not wanting to paint, here are 14 alternatives to decorating empty walls.

-Temporary wallpaper is a thing, and is especially becoming a popular design trend in the USA.
-In the UK however, peelable easy-to-remove wallpaper is a lot harder to find.
-Although a quick internet search found Wall-A-Tac – who not only provide peelable wallpaper to the UK, but who also allow you to design custom wallpaper, using your own photograph!
+Temporary wallpaper is a thing and is especially becoming a popular design trend in the USA.
+It is now becoming popular in the UK too, and you can easily buy it online from many companies.
+Although a quick internet search found Ever Wallpaper – who not only provide peelable wallpaper to the UK but who also allows you to design custom wallpaper, using your own photograph!

 The theory behind temporary wallpaper is pretty simple, but does it actually work?
 Most reviews claim that temporary wallpaper does come off relatively easily, although as mentioned here, some brands can leave behind marks.

-I would advise asking for a sample, and testing it out on a small area of wall, if you’re renting and are worried about marks being left.
+I would advise asking for a sample and testing it out on a small area of the wall if you’re renting and are worried about marks being left.

 The great thing about this is that the masking tape will come off cleanly and easily, so you won’t have to worry about leaving behind any marks!